Why You Should Set up a Health Savings Account (HSA) with your High Deductible Health Plan

 Being enrolled in a qualified high-deductible plan and actively contributing to an HSA can be a smart move for your retirement planning, especially if you are currently healthy and make minimal withdrawals.
 Since you never lose the funds in the account, and since your medical expenses will likely increase as you age, having additional funds in an HSA will allow you to stretch your other retirement savings a bit further.
 Also, once you turn 65, your HSA funds can be used penalty free to pay for Medicare supplements or long-term care premiums.

 Having questions about your health is one thing.
 Having questions about your health insurance, or your health savings plan, is another.
-Schedule an appointment with an SNB representative today, and discuss whether opening an HSA account would be right for you.
+Schedule an appointment with one of our experts today, and discuss whether opening an HSA account would be right for you.